 Celebrating the Vocation of Marriage

 It probably won’t come as a shock, but Valentine’s Day later this week isn’t too big of a deal for me.
 However, as a priest, I do celebrate love with couples as a witness to weddings.
 It’s always an honor to celebrate this day with a couple, because a marriage is such a significant event not just for them, but for everyone who will know this couple.
-That’s because in a good marriage, the love between husband and wife is reflective of the love of the Trinity – it flows outward to others as it is so strong.
+Through their choices, they can make one another, and other people from others in their family to the greater world, better.

 I try to personalize each homily meeting with the couple and getting to know their story – how they met, what they hope for, what they love the most about each other, etc. I also share in the homily some reflections on the meaning of marriage, and of the importance of the sacrament they are celebrating.

-Some time ago, I came across a great article on marriage where the author offered suggestions for couples to keep in mind.
+A few years back, I came across a great article on marriage where the author offered suggestions for couples to keep in mind.
 While each homily I write will differ based on the couple’s story and the readings, I try to incorporate these things into each wedding homily.
-I’d like to share them here too, because it’s a great list for married couples to think about.
+I’d like to share them, because it’s a great list for married couples to think about.

 - Deal with conflict.
 Every healthy marriage has conflict, because you have two intelligent, rational people coming upon problems and seeing them differently.
-And because we all think differently, there will be conflict.
+We all think differently, there will be conflict.
 Resolution of it is important.
-The biggest problems, called “The Four Horseman of the Apocolypse” by marriage researcher and author John Gottman, are criticism (e.g., you are sloppy, you never do enough, etc); contempt (being sarcastic or cynical); defensiveness (blaming the other person) and stonewalling (the silent treatment, refusing to talk about the issue and burying it).
+The biggest problems, called “The Four Horseman of the Apocolypse” by marriage researcher and author John Gottman, are criticism (e.g., you are sloppy, you never do enough, etc”); contempt (being sarcastic or cynical); defensiveness (blaming the other person) and stonewalling (the silent treatment, refusing to talk about the issue and burying it).
 So don’t be afraid to disagree.

 - Pay attention to the Third Party in the marriage: God.
 A wedding shouldn’t take place in a Church because of the stained glass, or the fact that it looks architecturally nice.
 It’s because we believe God is present in the marriage.
 Try to see how God is present always in your marriage.
 Make some time for prayer.
 Come to church together and have an active spiritual life, and look for was you can both be involved in a parish.